 where $H$ is a positive constant depending on the type of interpolation (Hermite interpolation in this case), the last inequality follows from inequality (\ref{na1}) by setting $h_q=X$ and $n=0$.
 Put equation (\ref{clm03}) into the estimation of $C^r$-size of this interpolation yields

 for all $q=0,1,\dots,r$.
 One obtains a periodic orbit $J(x_0)=\{f_t(x_0)|t\in\mathbb{R}\}$.

-\textbf{uniqueness of $\pi_J$.} For simplicity, assume $L_{min}>0$ is a lower bound for $\|X|J\|$, as will be shown in theorem \ref{con1} a different long flow box need to be constructed if $\|X\|\to0$ without bound.
-Let $s(t)$ be a reparametrization by arc length for $f_t$ such that
+\textbf{uniqueness of $\pi_J$.} For simplicity, assume $L_{min}>0$ is a lower bound for $\|X|J\|$, as will be shown in theorem \ref{con1} a different long flow box needs to be constructed if $\|X\|\to0$ without bound.
+Let $s(t)$ be a reparameterization by arc length for $f_t$ such that

 combine equation (\ref{clm04}) and (\ref{clm11}) one obtains an estimation for the curvature of $J$